History of Dolly Parton in Timeline

 2001: Good Housekeeping Seal of Approval

-In 2001, Dolly Parton received the Good Housekeeping Seal of Approval, marking the first time it was awarded to an individual.
+In 2001, Dolly Parton received the Good Housekeeping Seal of Approval, the first time the seal had been awarded to a person, for her contributions to literacy.

-2001: Induction into the National Academy of Popular Music/Songwriters Hall of Fame
+2001: National Academy of Popular Music/Songwriters Hall of Fame Induction

 In 2001, Dolly Parton was inducted into the National Academy of Popular Music/Songwriters Hall of Fame.